RushilBasappa/deployment-pipeline-jenkins-plugin/quickstart.md

       method: rolling-upgrade
     services:
       - name: docs-app
-        external_url: kubecon.dev-bite.io
         port: 80 # this is the port number the application responds on in each container/instance/pod
-        ssl: "true"  # must be in double quotes - interpolated as a string
         replicas: 2
 ```

 ##### build.bitesize
 ```